SpaceUY/safe-agentathon/README.md

 ## **Demo Instructions**

+⚠️ Sensitive information was shared for anyone to easily execute this repo

 ### **1️⃣ Preparing the Demo**

 1. Configure **Agent 1** and **Agent 2** to receive 2FA requests via email: